 Nostalgia for the Old South

-I’m not even halfway, and I’m sure I’ll have more to say about the book, but what I read last night about the Black America Show had me gobsmacked at first, and then it explained a lot.
+I’m not even halfway; I’m sure I’ll have more to say about the book, but what I read last night about the Black America Show had me gobsmacked at first, it explaibutned a lot.
 Anderson discusses the insane nostalgia of Southern whites for the plantation lifestyle before the Civil War, how the South never accepted that they lost, or if they did, it was by referring to the attempted secession as “The Lost Cause”.
 And they didn’t waste much time rewriting history.

 Happy Slave stereotypes